Travis Kelce Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Season Stats

-- Kelce has 49 catches on 71 targets for 560 yards and four touchdowns, averaging 70.0 yards per game.
+- Kelce has 560 receiving yards on 49 catches (71 targets) with four touchdowns this season, averaging 70.0 yards per game.

-- Kelce (six red zone targets) has been the recipient of 14.0% of his team's 43 red zone pass attempts.
+- With six targets in the red zone this season, Kelce has been on the receiving end of 14.0% of his team's 43 red zone pass attempts.

+- The Chiefs, who rank ninth in the NFL in points scored, have dropped back to pass 63.7% of the time while opting for the ground attack 36.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Packers.